 After the first 6 to 8 weeks, your motivation will likely become self-perpetuating.
 There’s a lot to be said for the old saying…success breeds success.
 As you start to see improvements in your physique and your old clothes start to fit again, that will fuel your motivation.

-The physique that we like at A Lean Life is not the overbuilt, musclehead look.
+The physique that most people admire and strive for is not the overbuilt, musclehead look.
 That is not the preferred look for the average person.
 Why?

-- More importantly, you recognize that the most attractive build is lean and hard, not huge and overdone.
+- More importantly, you recognize (like most people) that the most attractive build is lean and hard, not huge and overdone.